What Is Numerology? The Complete Beginner's Guide

 Explore all five at once with Naksham's Full Numerology Chart.
 Name-based numbers can also be explored in the Name Numerology Calculator.

-There are two main systems in numerology.
+Two schools of numerology exist.
 Both convert letters to numbers.
-Both reveal patterns in your life.
-They differ in how they assign values.
+They differ in how they assign the values.

-Pythagorean numerology is the more common system today.
-It assigns numbers to letters by simple alphabet position: A = 1, B = 2, C = 3, and so on up to 9, then the cycle repeats.
-It is easier to learn and faster to calculate.[2]
+Pythagorean assigns numbers by simple alphabet position: A = 1, B = 2, C = 3, up to 9, then it repeats.
+It is quick to learn.[2]

 The Number-Planet Connection